Facebook is one of the most popular places to promote your products online.

 Step 2: Feed Configuration #

-1. Scroll up to the top and here, you will see that there are two options, Product Filter and Product Settings.
+1. Scroll up to the top and here, you will see that there are Four options:

 2. First, let us configure the features in the Product Settings.
 Click on the Product Settings button, and a drawer will open from the right side of the screen.